damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### MobileDay

-If you install [MobileDay](https://mobileday.com/) on your phone and give it access to your Google Calendar it can dial into conference calls for you.
+If you install [MobileDay (Free)](https://mobileday.com/) on your phone and give it access to your Google Calendar it can dial into conference calls for you.
 It is very good at detecting the number and password from the calendar invite.

 ### Visual help to differentiate between GitLab servers